+Note that in physical collision systems, the opacity $\hat{\gamma}$ can be varied either by changing the geometrical size of the system $R$ or by changing the mean free path by varying the density $\varepsilon_0 \tau_0$.
+In central and semi-central heavy ion collisions the geometrical system size can be controlled by selection of centrality classes.
+In contrast, in pp collisions, one expects that the change in geometrical size plays a lesser role but $\hat{\gamma}$ may still be varied by multiplicity selection leading to denser or more dilute systems.

-The first novel result reported here is that we have extended the analysis of the kinetic theory (\ref{eq2}) from first order in $\hat\gamma$ to all orders in $\hat\gamma$ and thus from peripheral AA collisions to collisions of any centrality.
-We do so by discretizing the transport equation (\ref{eq2}) in comoving coordinates that leave the distribution $\tilde F$ of free streaming particles unchanged as function of time and evolve it in time numerically
+{\bf Kinetic transport: non-perturbative solution and results}.
+The first result reported here is that we have developed a novel approach for solving the kinetic theory (\ref{eq2}) exactly to all orders in $\hat\gamma$ and thus for collision systems of any opacity.
+We do so by discretizing the transport equation (\ref{eq2}) in comoving coordinates that leave the distribution $\tilde F$ of free streaming particles unchanged as a function of time, and evolve it in time numerically

 with